Annie Lennox: Awards and nominations

 She has been named "The Greatest White Soul Singer Alive" by VH1 and one of the 100 greatest singers of all time by Rolling Stone.
 In 2012, she was rated No. 22 on VH1's 100 Greatest Women in Music.
 In June 2013 the Official Charts Company called her "the most successful female British artist in UK music history".
 As of June 2008, including her work with Eurythmics, Lennox had sold over 80 million records worldwide.
 As part of a one-hour symphony of British Music, Lennox performed "Little Bird" during the 2012 Summer Olympics closing ceremony in London.
 At the 2015 Ivor Novello Awards Lennox was made a fellow of the British Academy of Songwriters, Composers and Authors (The Ivors Academy), the first woman to receive the honour.
 Lennox was also made a Fellow of the Royal Scottish Academy of Music and Drama.
 Lennox and her Eurythmics partner Dave Stewart were inducted into the Songwriters Hall of Fame in 2020, and the duo were inducted into the Rock and Roll Hall of Fame in 2022.

 Lennox has received a variety of major awards during her career: With eight Brit Awards, which includes being named Best British Female Artist a record six times, Lennox has been named the "Brits Champion of Champions".
 She has also collected four Grammy Awards and an MTV Video Music Award.
 In 2002, Lennox received a Billboard Century Award; the highest accolade from Billboard.
 In 2004, she received the Golden Globe and the Academy Award for Best Original Song for "Into the West", written for the soundtrack to the feature film The Lord of the Rings: The Return of the King.

-As a member of Eurthymics, Lennox's accolades include the MTV Video Music Award for Best New Artist in 1984, the Grammy Award for Best Rock Performance by a Duo or Group with Vocal in 1987, and the Brit Award for Outstanding Contribution to Music in 1999.
+As a member of Eurythmics, Lennox's accolades include the MTV Video Music Award for Best New Artist in 1984, the Grammy Award for Best Rock Performance by a Duo or Group with Vocal in 1987, and the Brit Award for Outstanding Contribution to Music in 1999.
 They were inducted into the UK Music Hall of Fame in 2005, the Songwriters Hall of Fame in 2020, and the Rock and Roll Hall of Fame in 2022.